 Now as to my Third Source demonstrating the relationship between “Moor” and “Westerner”.
 The Normans re-took Sicily in 1061, establishes trading relationships with northern Africa, and employed Africans in their armies.
 Fredrick II, for example, no only used such warriors but placed them in his bodyguard.
 These African guards, together with African musicians and animal keepers, as well as the Emperor’s African personal attendants, formed part of the imperial processions.
 An African Johannes Morus, was appointed vizier of the Kingdom of Sicily.
 (The etymology of the word Moor is uncertain, it can be traced to the Phoenician term “Mahurin” meaning “Westerners”; See Encyclopedia of the World’s Minorities By Carl Skutsch The fact that the West is called the Maghrib should also ring a bell.

-Fourth Source: “The the Mediterranean and south-western European ports.
+Fourth Source: “The Mediterranean and south-western European ports.
 They were the foremost among the ancient merchants.
 They inhabited only a narrow strip of the northern coastline of Palestine.
 The area was originally settled by Amorites (meaning “Westerners”), who were not necessarily Hebrews, but were a kindred people.
 They were Semitic, or Shemitic people, that is, they claimed descent from Shem.
 Although they later became very mixed with the descendants of Ham, such as the Canaanites, they had a high proportion of fair skinned, fair-haired Shemitic peoples, from whom Abraham and his family came.
 When Israel later settled in the Promised Land, many Israelite’s, mostly from the tribes of Dan and Zebulun, joined with them in their seafaring enterprises.
 In this way the forerunners of the later Israelitish migrations reached the British Isles, and they had settlements in Spain and Portugal.
 The Phoenicians had included Canaanites and Jebusites, as well as Israelites, but the rulers of the Phoenician and Carthaginian nations were of the Semitic stock, as we may guess from the story of Hiram, King of Tyre, in Phoenicia.
 He was of great assistance to King Solomon of Israel in his temple building operations of the Temple.
-If Hiram had not been of the original Amoritic or Shemitic stock, it is unlikely that he would have been so friendly and helpful to a king of Israel. http://www.ensignmessage.com/phoenicians.html See WHO WERE THE PHOENICIANS AND CARTHAGINIANS?
-By Valerie Martlew, U.K.
+If Hiram had not been of the original Amoritic or Shemitic stock, it is unlikely that he would have been so friendly and helpful to a king of Israel.”

-Using Greek and Roman sources Frank M. Snowden has pointed out that Mauri (a northwest African people whose color received frequent notice) were described as nigri (black) and adusti (scorched).
-The Roman dramatist Platus (254-184 B.C.) maintained that the Latin word Maurus was a synonym for Niger.
-In contrasting the Moors of the sixth century with another racial group in North Africa, Procopius (circa 550 A.D.) wrote that they were “not black skinned like the Moors.”
-Isidore, a Catholic scholar and the Archbishop of Seville (587 -636 A.D.) wrote that the word Maurus meant black.
+Seventh Source: Using Greek and Roman sources Frank M. Snowden has pointed out that Mauri (a northwest African people whose color received frequent notice) were described as nigri (black) and adusti (scorched).
 With the sudden eruption of the Arabs, during the middle of the seventh century, Mauri disappears for a time from the historical records.
 It reemerges, however, in medieval literature.
 For example, in a Middle English romance called Kyng Alisaunder (ca. 1175), the conqueror Darius has among his troops a contingent of soldiers led by Duke Mauryn.
 Regarding Mauryn, J.B.
 Friedman writes that “ … it sounds rather like Moor in this context.”
 4 As late as 1 398 we find the following reference to the Moors: “Also the nacyn [nation] of Maurys [Moors] they’re blacke colour comyth of the inner partes.”
 5 There are Irish records of a Viking raid on Spain and North Africa in 862.
 During the raid, a number of Blacks were captured and some carried to Dublin.
 In Ireland, they were known as “blue men” (Irish, fir gorma\ Old Norse, blamenn).
 The entry is under the title “Three Fragments Copied from Ancient Sources,” and sheds further light on the ethnicity of the Moors.
 The entry reads: After that, the Scandinavians went through the country, and ravaged it; and they burned the whole land, and they brought a great host of [the Moors] in captivity with them to Ireland.
 These are the ‘blue men’ (firgorma ); because the Moors are the same as negroes; Mauretania is the same as negro-land.
 6 See “Golden Age of the Moor” book under the title ” The Moor in Africa and Europe” by Ivan Van Sertima.

 Maghreb: “The Maghreb (/ˈmʌɡrəb/; Arabic: المغرب, translit. al-Maɣréb, lit.
 ‘The West’), also known as Northwest Africa or Northern Africa, Greater Arab Maghreb (Arabic: المغرب العربي الكبير, translit. al-Maghrib al-ʿArabi al-Kabir), Arab Maghreb (Arabic: المغرب العربي, translit. al-Maghrib al-ʿArabi) or Greater Maghreb (Arabic: المغرب الكبير, translit. al-Maghrib al-Kabīr), or by some sources the Berber world, Barbary and Berbery, is a major region of North Africa that consists primarily of the countries Algeria, Morocco, Tunisia, Libya and Mauritania.
 It additionally includes the disputed territories of Western Sahara (mostly controlled by Morocco) and the cities of Melilla and Ceuta (both controlled by Spain and claimed by Morocco).
 As of 2018, the region has a population of over 100 million people. ”

-The Word Moor Is Derived From The Phoenician Term Mauharim Not Greek.
+Twentieth Source: The word Moor Is Derived From The Phoenician Term Mauharim Not Greek.
 See article by BY WARLOCK ASYLUM ON JANUARY 28, 2019